-9 - Religious Education and Collective Worship
+8 - Religious Education and Collective Worship

 Religious Education themes and topics are covered via cross-curricular days as well as through assemblies and PSHCE.
+Additionally pupils have access to a prayer room.

-Children of any faith, and those of no faith, are encouraged to value everyone and their beliefs equally.
+Pupils of any faith, and those of no faith, are encouraged to value everyone and their beliefs equally.
 Shared assembly times focus on the celebration of all of those within the school community and aim:

-- · To show interest in and concern for members of the school community - To celebrate special occasions together - To show concern for the daily happenings in school life, the local community and wider world - To share an appreciation of worthwhile activities undertaken by groups within the school - To promote British Values - To reflect upon dimensions of human life, the wonderful, beautiful, joyful, heroic, humorous, tragic, ugly, sorrowful, solemn.
+To show interest in and concern for members of the school community.

+- To celebrate special occasions together. - To show concern for the daily happenings in school life, the local community and the wider world. - To share an appreciation of worthwhile activities undertaken by groups within the school. - To promote British Values. - To reflect upon dimensions of human life, the wonderful, beautiful, joyful, heroic, humorous, tragic, ugly, sorrowful, solemn.

-Parents have the right to withdraw their child from Religious Education and / or Collective Worship.
+Parents have the right to withdraw their child from Religious Education and/or Collective Worship.

-10 - Relationships, Sex and Health Education (RSHE)
+9 - Relationships, Sex and Health Education (RSHE)

-Relationships, Sex and Health Education is taught within the curriculum alongside sessions run by external agencies at a level appropriate to the level of understanding of the young people.
-Parents may request that their child is excused from Sex Education.
+Relationships, Sex and Health Education are taught within the curriculum alongside sessions run by external agencies at a level appropriate to the level of understanding of the young people.
+Parents may request that their child be excused from Sex Education.

-11 - Careers Programme
+10 - Careers Programme